abhinavnatarajan/abhinavnatarajan-site/content/authors/abhinav/_index.md

 # Interests to show in About widget
 interests:
   - Computational topology and discrete Morse theory
-  - Multiparameter persistence
+  - Cellular sheaves and multiparameter persistence
-  - Cellular sheaves
+  - Stochastic topology
   - Bayesian statistics

 # Education to show in About widget